ChrisDuffley/stationPlaylist/readme.md

 You can use arrow keys to review various information about a track.
 To turn Track Dial on, while a track is focused in the main playlist viewer, press Control+Grave.
 Then use left and right arrow keys to review information such as artist, duration and so on.

+## Configuration dialog

+From studio window, you can press Control+NVDA+0 to open the add-on configuration dialog.
+Alternatively, go to NVDA's preferences menu and select SPL Studio Settings item.

 ## Changes for 5.0-dev

 * A dedicated settings dialog for SPL add-on has been added, accessible from NVDA's preferences menu or by pressing Control+NVDA+0 from SPL window.
+* If some of the settings have errors, only the affected settings will be reset to factory defaults.
+* Renamed "toggle announcement" to "status announcement" as beeps are used for announcing other status information such as completion of library scans.
+* Status announcement setting is now retained across sessions.
+Previously you had to configure this setting manually when Studio starts.
 * You can now use Track Dial feature to review columns in a track entry in Studio's main playlist viewer (to toggle this feature, press Control+Grave accent).
+* You can now monitor individual encoders for connection status and for other messages by pressing Control+F11 while the encoder you wish to monitor is focused (works better when using SAM encoders).

 ## Changes for 4.3/3.8

 * When switching to another part of Studio such as insert tracks dialog while cart explorer is active, NVDA will no longer announce cart messages when cart keys are pressed (for example, locating a track from insert tracks dialog).
+* When exiting Studio and if alarm dialogs are opened, NVDA will not save new alarm settings even though you changed it to reflect the fact that Studio is closed.
+* New SPL Assistant keys, including toggling announcement of scheduled time and listener count (Shift+S and Shift+I, respectively).
+These settings are not retained across sessions.

 ## Changes for 4.2/3.7